SWAP 2025 Update FAQ

 What’s the story with plants?

-While plants and algae are included in the list of Species of Greatest Conservation Need (SGCN), plants and algae are not currently eligible for State Wildlife Grant (SWG) funding.
+While plants and algae are included on the Species of Greatest Conservation Need (SGCN) list, plants and algae are not currently eligible for State Wildlife Grant (SWG) funding.
 Plants and algae are included in the SWAP because they are impacted by SWAP-identified pressures, provide habitat for SGCN, and will benefit from implementation of the SWAP conservation strategies.
 Should the ability to fund SWG projects for specific plant and/or algae become available in the future, the California SWAP will have already identified the plant and algal SGCN.

 Why are anadromous species in a separate chapter (Chapter 6)?